This is the main dashboard with all information about position and satellite reception.

-In case of steady correction steam age of differential will indicate link latency.
-Calculated by subtracting time when the correction message has been generated from the current receiver time.
+In the case of a steady correction stream, age of differential will indicate link latency.
+It is calculated by subtracting the time when the correction message has been generated from the current receiver time.
 It is an invaluable tool to debug connectivity issues.

 AR validation ratio¶

 This is result of ratio test performed on the potential “Fix” solution, it shows how many times is the best solution better than the next one.
 If this number is more than 3 Reach will consider RTK solution Fixed.